Field Visitor Information and Forms

 The visitor submits/returns to Seton:

-• A written report (including details of the observation, and the follow up conversation),
+• 2 written reports (including details of the observation, and the follow up conversation),

 • the complete visit folder to Seton within two weeks of the visit’s conclusion.